MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/monitor-capacity-consumption.md

 ---
-title: Monitor Microsoft Fabric event streams capacity consumption
+title: Monitor Microsoft Fabric eventstreams capacity consumption
-description: Learn how to monitor capacity consumption for Microsoft Fabric event streams.
+description: Learn how to monitor capacity consumption for Microsoft Fabric eventstreams.
 author: ajetasin
 ms.author: ajetasi
 ms.topic: how-to
 ms.date: 04/24/2024
-ms.search.form: Monitor event streams capacity consumption
+ms.search.form: Monitor eventstreams capacity consumption
 ---

-# Monitor capacity consumption for Microsoft Fabric event streams
+# Monitor capacity consumption for Microsoft Fabric eventstreams

-This article contains information on how Microsoft Fabric event streams usage is billed and reported.
+This article contains information on how Microsoft Fabric eventstreams usage is billed and reported.

 ## Operation types
-The event streams usage is defined by three operation types, which are described in the following table.
-The table provides information about event streams operations shown in the Fabric Capacity Metrics app and their Fabric consumption rates.
+The eventstreams usage is defined by three operation types, which are described in the following table.
+The table provides information about eventstreams operations shown in the Fabric Capacity Metrics app and their Fabric consumption rates.
 For more information about the app, see [Microsoft Fabric Capacity Metrics app](../../enterprise/metrics-app.md).

 | Operation in Capacity Metrics App | Description | Operation unit of measure | Fabric consumption rate |